FAQ’s (Updated)

 But doesn’t this provide entry level housing?
 There is no provision for entry level housing in the zoning.
 This is rental housing.
 There is no provision limiting the amount of rent charged for any other units.
 And no limit on the number of occupants, no limit on bedroom size or number of bedrooms.
 This goes against our long-established written zoning regulations.
 This is market rate housing.

+How big can the buildings be?
+How far set back from the street?
+Are there any design guidelines?
+Any requirements for trees or open space?
+There is no requirement for trees and open space.
 The zoning allows buildings as tall as 4 ½ stories, setbacks range from 10ft to 25ft.
 As of this update, we do not believe that the design guidelines have been drafted.
 As passed, this rezoning, permitting 3,296 units, gives developers control of what our town will look like.It’s essentially deregulation of our zoning.

 What about the schools?
 Even the analysis used by the town shows that the rezoning will bring additional students and impact the schools.
 While the School Department says they will handle any additional students, the solutions suggested in the town materials are: larger class sizes, temporary classrooms, and the possible redistricting.
 Building a larger Mitchell School is also mentioned.
 In the town memorandum of April 22nd.